facebook/wdt/BUILD.md

 WDT opensource build uses CMake 3.2.x or later

-This should build in a variety of environments (if it doesn't please open and issue or even better, contribute a patch)
+This should build in a variety of environments (if it doesn't please open an issue or even better, contribute a patch)

 See also README.md Dependencies section
 (Inside facebook see https://our.intern.facebook.com/intern/wiki/WDT/OpenSource)